platformbuilds/mirador-core/getting-started.md

 - OpenAPI spec: http://localhost:8010/api/openapi.yaml
 - Prometheus metrics: http://localhost:8010/metrics

 Authentication is disabled in the local compose file (`AUTH_ENABLED=false`).
-All requests run as the `default` tenant unless you set an `X-Tenant-ID` header.
+All requests run anonymously.
 For testing authentication flows, enable auth and use API keys for programmatic access.

 ### Building natively vs. using published images
 The compose file builds a native binary for your host architecture.
 To pull a published image instead, comment out the `build:` block, set `image: platformbuilds/mirador-core:<tag>`, and rerun `docker compose`.